 Credit rating reflects forward-looking opinion on credit worthiness of underlying entity or instrument; more specifically it covers relative ability to honor financial obligations.
-The primary factor being captured on the rating scale is relative likelihood of default.
+The primary factor being captured on the rating scale is relative likelihood of default

 Long-term Rating

 Scale Definition

 AAA Highest credit quality.
 Lowest expectation of credit risk.
 Indicate exceptionally strong capacity for timely payment of financial commitments

 AA+

 AA Very high credit quality.
 Very low expectation of credit risk.
 Indicate very strong capacity for timely payment of financial commitments.
 This capacity is not significantly vulnerable to foreseeable events.

 AA-

 A +

 A High credit quality.
 Low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered strong.
 This capacity may, nevertheless, be vulnerable to changes in circumstances or in economic conditions.

-A -
+A-

+BBB+

-BBB+ BBB Good credit quality.
+BBB Good credit quality.
 Currently a low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered adequate, but adverse changes in circumstances and in economic conditions are more likely to impair this capacity.

 BBB-

-BB+ Moderate side Deschiller of anditable developing There is a new Taylor Company

-вв Moderate risk.
+BB+ Moderate risk.
 Possibility of credit risk developing.
-There is a possibility of credit risk developing, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial commitments to be met.
+There is a possibility of credit risk

+BB developing, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial commitments to be met.

-BB- communicates to be met.
+BB- communents to be met.

-$\mathbf{B}$ +
+B +

 В High credit risk.
 A limited margin of safety remains against credit risk.
 Financial commitments are currently being met; however, capacity for continued payment is contingent upon a sustained, favorable business and economic environment.

-В-
+B-

 CCC Very high credit risk.
 Substantial credit risk "CCC" Default is a real possibility.

-CC Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic developments.
+CC C Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic developments.
 "CC" Rating indicates that default of some kind appears probable.
 "C" Ratings signal imminent default.

-C appears probable.
-C. Ratings signal miniment default.

-D Obligations are currently in default.

-Short-term Rating Scale Definition A1+ The highest capacity for timely repayment.
-A strong capacity for timely A1 repayment.
-A satisfactory capacity for timely repayment.
-This may be susceptible to A2 adverse changes in business, economic, or financial conditions.
+is relative likelihood of default.

+Short-term Rating

+Scale Definition

+A1 + The highest capacity for timely repayment.

+A1 A strong capacity for timely

+AI repayment.

+A satisfactory capacity for timely

+A2 repayment.
+This may be susceptible to

+AZ adverse changes in business,

+economic, or financial conditions.

 An adequate capacity for timely repayment.

-A3 Such capacity is susceptible to adverse changes in business, economic, or financial The capacity for timely repayment is more susceptible to adverse changes in business, economic, or financial conditions.
-Liquidity may not be sufficient.
+A3 Such capacity is susceptible to adverse

+changes in business, economic, or financial

+The capacity for timely repayment is more

+susceptible to adverse changes in business,

+A4 economic, or financial conditions.
+Liquidity

-\The correlation shown is indicative and, in certain cases, may not hold.
+The correlation shown is indicative and, in certain cases, may not hold.

-Outlook (Stable, Positive,

-Negative, Developing) Indicates the potential and direction of a rating over the intermediate term in response to trends in economic and/or fundamental business/financial conditions.
+Outlook (Stable, Positive, Negative, Developing) Indicates the potential and direction of a rating over the intermediate term in response to trends in economic and/or fundamental business/financial conditions.
 It is not necessarily a precursor to a rating change.
 'Stable' outlook means a rating is not likely to change.
 'Positive' means it may be raised.
 'Negative' means it may be lowered.
-Where the trends have conflicting elements, the outlook may be described as 'Developing'
+Where the trends have conflicting elements, the outlook may be described as 'Developing'.